-Here is a fantastic easy DIY gift idea: Easy Melt and Pour Homemade Soap Recipes for Christmas with Pine & Frankincense Essential Oils
+Here is a fantastic easy DIY gift idea: Easy Melt and Pour Handmade Soap Recipes for Christmas with Pine & Frankincense Essential Oils

 It’s time to plan ahead now for your DIY Christmas gifts you plan on making.
 A super easy DIY gift idea is this homemade soap recipe for Christmas!

 You just need 4 ingredients and less than an hour of your time, you will get 12 homemade soap bars.
-They have a wonderful Christmas aroma combination of pine and frankincense – a glorious scent to celebrate the most wonderful time of the year. 😉
+It’s so much fun making your own soap, and using a melt and pour soap base is the easiest way to do so!
+These holiday soap bars have a wonderful Christmas aroma combination of pine and frankincense – a glorious scent to celebrate the most wonderful time of the year. 😉

 What You’ll Need for your easy Homemade Soap Recipe for Christmas: